 It’s for this reason that RedPoint Data Management has a wide range of data quality and integration capabilities, including ETL / ELT, cleansing, matching, de-duping, parsing, and master key creation.
 This wide range of functions ensures that RedPoint Data Management users can integrate high-quality data no matter the source or format and leverage it in their analytics efforts.

 A modern data architecture is vital for future organizational success, largely because the volume, velocity, and variety of data is only set to increase over the next few years.
 RedPoint Data Management was designed for this future, and I think it’s one of the most adaptable solutions on the market today.
-Regardless of whether you agree or not, the fact remains that your data management solution must be flexible, scalable, and able to handle the tidal wave of data heading your way.
+Regardless of whether you agree or not, the fact remains that your enterprise data management solution must be flexible, scalable, and able to handle the tidal wave of data heading your way.